Transient-Labs/tl-creator-contracts/README.md

 ## Core Features
 ### Ownership & Access
-We have implemented the `OwnableAccessControlUpgradeable` contract from [tl-sol-tools](https://github.com/Transient-Labs/tl-sol-tools) and have created custom admin and mint contract privileges.
+We have implemented an `OwnableAccessControlUpgradeable` that is similar to OpenZeppelin's Access Control contract, but with the Ownable interface added in.
+There is also a custom admin and mint contract privileges.
 Admins are able to perform actions on behalf of the creator (contract owner).
-Approved mint contracts are allowed to mint NFTs or metadata (ERC7160TL).
+Approved mint contracts are allowed to mint NFTs or add metadata (ERC7160TL).

 ### Creator Royalties
-EIP-2981 is used as it is the on-chain royalty specification used to return a royalty payout address and the royalty amount to pay based on the sale price.
+ERC-2981 is used as it is the on-chain royalty specification used to return a royalty payout address and the royalty amount to pay based on the sale price.

 For each contract, there is a default royalty specification set that can be altered if needed.
 There are also individual token overrides in case of collaboration or anything like that.